fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Persisting data with Redis

-In the previous section I said that <i>by default</i> Redis does not persist the data.
+In the previous section, I said that <i>by default</i> Redis does not persist the data.
 However, the persistence is easy to toggle on.
-We will only need to start the redis with a different command, as instructed by the docker hub page:
+We will only need to start the Redis with a different command, as instructed by the docker hub page:

 `docker-compose.yml`
 ```yml